huggingface/diffusers/docs/source/en/using-diffusers/inpaint.md

 ## Popular models

-[Stable Diffusion v1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5), [Stable Diffusion XL (SDXL)](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0), and [Kandinsky 2.2](https://huggingface.co/kandinsky-community/kandinsky-2-2-decoder-inpaint) are among the most popular models for inpainting.
-SDXL typically produces higher resolution images than Stable Diffusion v1.5, and Kandinsky 2.2 is also capable of generating high-quality images thanks to an image prior model.
+[Stable Diffusion Inpainting](https://huggingface.co/runwayml/stable-diffusion-inpainting), [Stable Diffusion XL (SDXL) Inpainting](https://huggingface.co/diffusers/stable-diffusion-xl-1.0-inpainting-0.1), and [Kandinsky 2.2](https://huggingface.co/kandinsky-community/kandinsky-2-2-decoder-inpaint) are among the most popular models for inpainting.
+SDXL typically produces higher resolution images than Stable Diffusion v1.5, and Kandinsky 2.2 is also capable of generating high-quality images.

-### Stable Diffusion v1.5
+### Stable Diffusion Inpainting

-Stable Diffusion v1.5 is a latent diffusion model finetuned on 512x512 images.
-It is a good starting point for inpainting because it is relatively fast and generates good quality images.
+Stable Diffusion Inpainting is a latent diffusion model finetuned on 512x512 images on inpainting.
+It is a good starting point because it is relatively fast and generates good quality images.
 To use this model for inpainting, you'll need to pass a prompt, base and mask image to the pipeline:

 ```py
 import torch